Karma Karnak, Luxor, Egypt - Karma Club

 Temple Of Kom Ombo

-One of the most unusual temples of Ancient Egypt, Kom Ombo was mainly built during the Ptolemaic Dynasty from 180 – 47 BCE, although there is evidence that it is stood upon an earlier temple.
-The temple is unique for its dedication to two different deities: the local crocodile-headed god Sobek, and the first “god of the Kingdom”, the falconheaded god Horus the Elder (also called Haroeris).
+One of the most unusual temples of Ancient Egypt, Kom Ombo was mainly built during the Ptolemaic Dynasty from 180 – 47 BCE, although there is evidence that it stood upon an earlier temple.
+The temple is unique for its dedication to two different deities: the local crocodile-headed god Sobek, and the first “god of the Kingdom”, the falcon-headed god Horus the Elder (also called Haroeris).
 This double dedication was deliberate.
-Not only is it architecturally duplicated, with two sets of courts, hypostyle halls and sanctuaries, the twin temple is symbolic of the local and universalist themes that the two different deities represented.
+Not only is it architecturally duplicated, with two sets of courts, hypostyle halls, and sanctuaries, but the twin temple is symbolic of the local and universalist themes that the two different deities represented.

 Philae Temple

 The tiny island of Philae, a mere 450 metres long and less than 150 metres wide, captured the imagination of countless travellers to Egypt from early times.
 It was famed for its beauty and was known as the “Pearl of Egypt’.
 Plants and palm trees grew from the fertile deposits that had collected in the crevices of the granite bedrock.
 Gracious Graeco-Roman temples and colonnades, kiosks and sanctuaries rose proudly against the skyline.
 There was a sense of mystery.
-Not furtive, in violate secrets, so much as veiled mystification.
+Not furtive, in violated secrets, so much as veiled mystification.

 Unfinished Obelisk